gdossantos97/eyetracker/README.md

 # eyetracker

-This is a app that uses the users input by fetching an array of coordinates accross the screen

-Thus the java script monitors the users (x,y) movement and creates useful information that in turns allows the html and css files to work correspondily.
+This is a app that uses the users input by fetching an array of coordinates accross the screen Thus the java script monitors the users (x,y) movement and creates useful information that in turns allows the html and css files to work correspondily.

+This project can be ran by downloading the files in the repo, and then just clicking on the main html file.

+I would like to improve or add on to this code by implementing 3d objects with 3js and making the 3d objects interactive with the users input with the mouse.

 MIT License